0l3d/lsh/README.md

 hello=1; if hello == 1 then print "hello world" end
 ```

-also you can use lua libs via luarocks, for example:
+also you can use lua libs installed via luarocks, for example:

 ```lua
 -- luarocks install luasocket --local --lua-version=5.4